davidmcclure/intra/README.md

 ## The query model

 Intra models relevancy as a gaussian curve that is "emitted" in both directions away from a term match.
-When a query is executed, Intra starts with a one-dimensional array with a length equal to the wordcount of the text, filled with zeros (one zero per word).
-For each term match in the text, Intra will compute out a gaussian curve with a height of 1 centered on the offset position of the matching token.
+When a query is executed, Intra starts by shelling out a one-dimensional array with a length equal to the wordcount of the text filled with zeros (one zero per word).
+For each term match in the text, Intra will sum onto the array the values of a gaussian curve centered on the offset position of the term match.

 For example, using this text: